kdroidFilter/DesktopAccessibilityManager/README.md

 - macOS: Uses `NSAccessibilityPostNotificationWithUserInfo` with `NSAccessibilityAnnouncementRequestedNotification`.
-- Windows: Uses UI Automation `UiaRaiseNotificationEvent` with a provider created from the current foreground window (`UiaHostProviderFromHwnd`).
+- Windows: Tries the NVDA/JAWS controller APIs when available, then falls back to UI Automation `UiaRaiseNotificationEvent` with a provider created from the current foreground window (`UiaHostProviderFromHwnd`).

 The API returns `true` when a native announcement request was successfully submitted.
 It returns `false` if the platform doesn't support the request or